dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/run-isolation.md

 Non-isolated runs provide a faster start time by using a standing, shared container for each code location.

 They have fewer compute resources: 0.25 vCPUs and 1GB of RAM.
-These resources are shared with other processes for a code location like sensors.
+These resources are shared with other processes running within a code location like sensors.
 As a result, it's recommended to use isolated runs for compute intensive jobs and asset materializations.

 While launching runs from the Launchpad, un-check `Isolate run environment`.
 When materializing an asset, shift-click `Materialize all` to open the Launchpad and un-check the `Isolate run environment` checkbox.